rngesus-wept/puflantu/artifacts/lion.md

 ## Entry 5

+Drive (Incubus)

+### English

-"Would you choose water over wine
+Would you choose water over wine
 Hold the wheel and drive? ("drive" becomes "two")
 Whatever tomorrow brings
-I'll be there with open arms and open eyes"
+I'll be there with open arms and open eyes

 ### Gloss